cty20010831/personal_site/README.md

 ## 🚢 Deploying

 The site deploys to GitHub Pages through GitHub Actions.
+The active deployment workflow is `.github/workflows/pages.yml` (`Deploy GitHub Pages`).

-After changes are merged or pushed to `main`, the `Deploy GitHub Pages` workflow installs dependencies, builds and statically renders the app, uploads the `build/` artifact, and publishes it to:
+When changes are pushed to `main`, the workflow:

+1. Checks out the repository.
+2. Installs dependencies with `npm ci`.
+3. Uses the GitHub runner's Chrome executable for `react-snap`.
+4. Runs `npm run predeploy`, which cleans stale prerendered files, builds the CRA app, and statically renders configured routes into `build/`.
+5. Uploads `build/` as a GitHub Pages artifact.
+6. Publishes the artifact to:

 ```text
 https://cty20010831.github.io/personal_site/
 ```

-For the usual deployment path, commit your changes and push `main`:
+The usual deployment path is therefore just:

 ```bash
 git push origin main
 ```

-If GitHub Pages has not already been switched to Actions-based deployment, configure it once in GitHub under `Settings` → `Pages` → `Build and deployment` → `Source: GitHub Actions`.
+GitHub Pages should be configured under `Settings` → `Pages` → `Build and deployment` → `Source: GitHub Actions`.

-The old local deployment command remains available as a temporary manual fallback while the GitHub Actions deployment is being verified:
+### Archived local `gh-pages` deployment

+Before the GitHub Actions workflow was added, deployment was done locally with the `gh-pages` package.
+That path remains in `package.json` as a manual fallback:

 ```bash
 npm run deploy
 ```

+That command runs `npm run predeploy` and then publishes `build/` to the repository's `gh-pages` branch.
+Prefer the GitHub Actions workflow for normal updates; use the local command only if the Actions path needs a manual fallback.

 This [website](https://create-react-app.dev/docs/deployment/#github-pages) provides useful information on how to deploy the webpage to CDN.